nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `help`

-## Managing Candidates
+## Managing candidates

 ### Adding a candidate: `add`

 Adds a candidate into the system.

-Format: `add id/STUDENTID n/NAME p/PHONE e/EMAIL c/COURSE yr/SENIORITY avail/AVAILABILITY`
+Format: `add id/STUDENT_ID n/NAME p/PHONE e/EMAIL c/COURSE yr/SENIORITY avail/AVAILABILITY`

-* `STUDENTID` is sensitive and it will be validated.
+* `STUDENT_ID` is sensitive and it will be validated.
 * `NAME` should only contain alphabets, `A-Z` or `a-z`.
 * `EMAIL` should only be in this format. i.e. `EXXXXXXX@u.nus.edu`
 * `PHONE` should only be a local number. i.e. Starting number of Singapore's common numbers - 6, 8, 9